-Is it common for companies to report on social, environmental and ethical issues?
+5. Is it common for companies to report on social, environmental and ethical issues?
 Highlight, where relevant, any legal requirements or non-binding guidance/best practice on corporate social responsibility.

-Despite the continuing increase in public attention to corporate social responsibility (CSR) practices by corporations in Canada, Canadian corporate and securities laws do not generally regulate expectations for CSR, and attempts in recent years to pass such legislation have failed.
+Despite the continuing increase in public attention to corporate social responsibility (CSR) practices by companies in Canada, Canadian corporate and securities laws do not generally regulate expectations for CSR, and attempts in recent years to pass such legislation have failed.

-However, specific continuous disclosure obligations are triggered in certain circumstances where the corporation has undertaken particular initiatives.
+However, specific continuous disclosure obligations are triggered in certain circumstances where the company has undertaken particular initiatives.
 For example:

-- Public companies that have implemented any social or environmental sustainability policies that are fundamental to their operations (such as policies regarding the environment, communities in which they operate or human rights) must describe these policies and steps taken to implement them in their annual information form. - Corporations must outline the financial and operational effects of environmental protection requirements on their current and future capital expenditures, earnings and competitive position in their annual information form and/or management discussion and analysis. - Corporations that violate federal environmental legislation can be ordered by a court to disclose these violations to their shareholders.
+- Public companies that have implemented any social or environmental sustainability policies that are fundamental to their operations (such as policies regarding the environment, communities in which they operate or human rights) must describe these policies and the steps taken to implement them in their annual public disclosure, the annual information form. - Companies must also outline the financial and operational effects of environmental protection requirements on their current and future capital expenditures, earnings and competitive position in their annual information form and/or their periodic management discussion and analysis. - Companies that violate federal environmental legislation can be ordered by a court to disclose these violations to their shareholders.